omarkhatibco/WordPress-headless-Starter-Theme/README.md

 ![WordPress Headless Starter Theme](screenshot.png)

-This is lightweight theme is desiged for using WordPress as a headless, so you can use what every you need in the frontEnd.
+This lightweight theme is designed for using WordPress as  headless cms, it can be used with any cms framework.

 ## Installation